Bharat Jodo Yatra: Rahul Gandhi to meet people from various sections of society | Politics

 In Kerala, the yatra would enter at Parassala close to the border with Tamil Nadu and would travel 450 km to Nilambur in Malappuram over a 19-day period, he said.

+It would pass through 43 Assembly and 12 Lok Sabha constituencies, he added.

-Suresh, accompanied KPCC vice-president V T Balram, also told the media that travel and stay arrangements have been made across the state for the 300 strong core group accompanying Gandhi.
+Suresh, accompanied by KPCC vice-president V T Balram, also told the media that travel and stay arrangements have been made across the State for the 300-strong core group accompanying Gandhi.

-At the block level, Congress workers have been instructed to go door to door and spread awareness about the yatra and also collect donations for the same, Suresh added.
+At the block-level, Congress workers have been instructed to go door-to-door and spread awareness on the yatra and also collect donations for the same, Suresh added.

-Despite Onam being around the corner, party leaders and workers are keeping aside their celebrations and focusing on making the campaign to unite the country a success, he further said.
+Despite Onam being round the corner, party leaders and workers are keeping aside their celebrations and focusing on making the campaign to unite the country a success, he further said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)